sodadata/soda-core/soda/contracts/README.md

-# Soda Data Contracts
+# Soda data contracts

+Use Soda to verify that datasets comply with the specified data contract.

+A dataset is a table or other tabular datastructure accessible via a SQL connection.

 A data contract is a YAML file that describes the data in a dataset.
 Soda is used to verify that new data in a dataset is matching the schema and other data quality properties in the contract.

-A dataset is a table or other tabular datastructure accessible via a SQL connection.

 # Soda data contract